TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 # meta-data variables
 title: Graduate
 description: >-
-  Earn an MA, PhD or Graduate Certificate in GIS at the Department in Geography and Urban Studies at Temple University in Philadelphia.
+  Earn a MA or PhD in Geography and Urban Studies, or a PSM or graduate certificate in Geographic Information Systems (GIS) in the College of Liberal Arts.
+Learn more about admissions, resources, funding, and graduate programs at Temple University.
 keywords: 'PhD, MA, Graduate Programs, funding, admissions, resources, psm, graduate certificate, GUS, GIS'
 # custom variables
 sidebar: true